-"I've been with Yamcha long enough to know how he thinks.
-Little does he know that I'm not going to be there alone.
-I'll be there with you as my date."
+"I've been with him long enough to know how he thinks.
+Anyway, little does he know that I'm not going to attend the wedding alone; I'll be there with you as my date."

 The water he had been drinking came spraying out of his mouth.
 "Me?!"

 "Yes, you.
-I need to have someone there with me to show him I've moved on."
+I need to have someone come with me to show him I've moved on."

 "But why me?
 You're rich.
 Can't you just hire some guy off the street to go with you?"

 "Ah, but Yamcha would expect that.
-If I show up with some random guy it would be way too obvious.
+If I show up with some random guy it'd be way too obvious.
 But if it's you, he won't know what to think.
-He'd think that you would never do a favor like this for me."
+He'd think you would never do a favor like this for me."

 "And he'd be right.
 What's in it for me?"

 "You can see it as an exchange for the fact that I allow you to live here rent-free while consuming more resources than humanly possible."

 "But I can keep doing that without doing you any favors."